-These are vegan banana pancakes it means they are egg-free pancakes, and therefore they store very well in the fridge for up to 3 days in an airtight container.
+These are vegan banana pancakes which means they are egg-free pancakes, and therefore they store very well in the fridge for up to 3 days in an airtight container.

-You can also freeze the pancakes, thaw at room temperature the day before and rewarm in a:
+You can also freeze the pancakes, thaw them at room temperature the day before and rewarm them in a: